linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 Example 2: Maybe Going Concern Value will be preserved.

 - Example 2 a: Even more going concern value is at risk
-- Keep everything from the first example,  except make bankruptcy even more inefficient.
-Let the value of the firm in bankruptcy be L=0.2.
+- Keep everything from the first example,  except make [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] even more inefficient.
+Let the value of the firm in [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] be L=0.2.
 Now the bank will not force bankruptcy.
 - A “public debt capacity" for bank voluntary concessions.
 	- Too much pubic debt deters bank concessions.

-Example 2 a: L=0.2 and Bank debt $B=0.3$ due today public junior,  due in the future and face $P=1.6$
+Example 2 a: L=0.2 and Bank debt $B=0.3$ due today

+ public junior,  due in the future and face $P=1.6$

 <table>